Commodity market: Crude oil and natural gas

+Brent Crude serves as the world's leading crude oil benchmark, used to price more than 75% of globally traded oil cargoes due to its waterborne nature and broad market access.
+Brent Crude, assessed daily by S&P Global Commodity Insights as Dated Brent, reflects physical cargo loadings from the North Sea two weeks ahead.
+In the United States, West Texas Intermediate (WTI) functions as the primary benchmark; this light, sweet crude grades as the underlying commodity for futures contracts on the New York Mercantile Exchange (NYMEX), part of CME Group.
+WTI, with lower sulfur content than Brent, trades at a premium to heavier grades such as Dubai or Oman.

+Crude oil grades range from light to heavy, based on density and sulfur levels.
+As the first energy source to achieve widespread commodity trading status, oil prices remain sensitive to geopolitical events in producer nations, including Iraq, Iran, and Venezuela.
+However, trading volumes on major exchanges reflect broader market participation beyond regional politics.

+Crude oil and refined products trade in standard contracts of 1,000 barrels (42,000 US gallons; 160,000 L).
+WTI futures appear under symbol CL on NYMEX and WBS on Intercontinental Exchange (ICE).
+Brent futures trade under BRN on ICE and BZ on CME.
+Refined products include Gulf Coast gasoline (symbol LR on NYMEX), reformulated gasoline blendstock for oxygen blending (RBOB; symbol RB on NYMEX), and propane (symbol PN on NYMEX, an ICE subsidiary since 2013).

-Natural gas is traded through NYMEX in units of 10,000 million BTU with the trading symbol of NG.
-Heating oil is traded through NYMEX under trading symbol HO.
+Natural gas trades in contracts of 10,000 million British thermal units (MMBtu).
+Henry Hub natural gas futures use symbol NG on NYMEX.
+Heating oil futures, symbol HO on NYMEX, represent ultra-low sulfur diesel equivalents in 42,000-gallon lots.

 Others

 Purified terephthalic acid (PTA) is traded through ZCE in units of 5 tons with the trading symbol of TA.
 Ethanol is traded at CBOT in units of 29,000 U.S. gal under trading symbols AC (Open Auction) and ZE (Electronic).

 Metals

 Precious metals

 Precious metals currently traded on the commodity market include gold, platinum, palladium and silver which are sold by the troy ounce.
 One of the main exchanges for these precious metals is COMEX.

 According to the World Gold Council, investments in gold are the primary driver of industry growth.
 Gold prices are highly volatile, driven by large flows of speculative money.

 Industrial metals

 Industrial metals are sold by the metric ton through the London Metal Exchange and New York Mercantile Exchange.
 The London Metal Exchange trades include copper, aluminium, lead, tin, aluminium alloy, nickel, cobalt and molybdenum.
 In 2007, steel began trading on the London Metal Exchange.

 Iron ore has been the latest addition to industrial metal derivatives.
 Deutsche Bank first began offering iron ore swaps in 2008, other banks quickly followed.
 Since then the size of the market has more than doubled each year between 2008 and 2012.